 Other Scholarly Activity

 INVITED LECTURES & PRESENTATIONS

-22 interviews on mass media including the BBC, National Geographic, and the ABC Ocean Mysteries Series and shark week 2016.
+- 22 interviews on mass media including BBC, National Geographic, ABC's Ocean Mysteries Series, and Shark Week 2016

-24 invited lectures on subjects including fishery management, shark biology, and conservation; given to academic, government and industry audiences.
+- 24 invited lectures to academic, government and industry audiences on subjects including fishery management, shark biology, and conservation

-131 conference presentations in the USA, Canada, Mexico, and Europe including the American Elasmobranch Society, the American Fisheries Society, International White Shark Symposium, International Council for the Exploration of the Sea (details are given below)
+- 131 conference presentations in the USA, Canada, Mexico, and Europe, including the American Elasmobranch Society, the American Fisheries Society, International White Shark Symposium, and International Council for the Exploration of the Sea (details below)

 2015-2017: Determining the discard mortality rate and best capture-handling methods for Atlantic cod (Gadus morhua) captured in the Gulf of Maine commercial lobster industry.